Peharge/p-terminal/README.md

 # **_PP-Terminal 3_**

 Why show the standard?
 The PP Terminal does it all<br>
-— but we show you what sets it apart.
+— but we show you what sets it apart.<br>
 <img width="400" src="https://peharge.github.io/MAVIS-web/images/pp-term-img.png" alt="pp-term"/>
 </div>